CFCIfe/BlackJack-Dapp/workshop.md

 > 1. Alice set the wager and the deadline for the game
 > 2. Alice is dealt with two randoms cards, Alice can decide to pick or stand, thereafter Alice informs the consensus of their cards and total card score
 > 3. Alice publishes a digest of the cards and score
-> 4. Bob accepts conditions of the contract, and also gets two cards simultaneosuly
+> 4. Bob accepts conditions of the contract, and also gets two cards simultaneously
 > 5. Bob informs the contract of their cards and total cards score
 > 6. Alice hidden card and total cards score is published
 > 7. Consensus calculate the results, they are informed of the outcome
 > 8. 1.5 of the wager total is given to Bob if they win and half is returned to Alice for fairness, since their card was displayed.
 But if Alice wins the whole wager goes to them.
 In the even of Blackjack or a tie for both players, they split the funds equally.

 #### **Write down the communication pattern for the program as code**